 Risk Factors

-According to the British Association of Dermatologists (BAD), fungal infections can also cause discomfort and lead to bacterial infections if left untreated.
+According to the British Association of Dermatologists (BAD), fungal infections can cause discomfort.
+If not treated, they may lead to bacterial infections.

 How to Treat a Fungal Nail Infection